sudsrini/sudsrini.github.io/_experience/ashok-leyland/index.md

 ## Summary

+Worked on assembly line process optimization, improving workflow efficiency and supporting time studies.
-Supported process improvement initiatives in vehicle assembly lines, focusing on improving workflow efficiency, conducting time studies, and assisting with quality checks to ensure production standards were met.
+Assisted in implementing quality checks to ensure adherence to production standards.